CodeRLopez/CodeRLopez/README.md

   I rely heavily on prior planning as the main vehicle to achieve my individual goals and I am aware that the only way to success is it is the action, so I am always willing to make all the sacrifices concerned to achieve success.

-  My main added value is my ability to commit to the individual goals of my client in their project, I am very clear about the fact that the success of my client is therefore my own success and that each project and request that I generate an ultra-satisfied client with the final product is an addiction to my professional background, which is why every time an estimate is entrusted to me, I dedicate 100% of my dedication, attention, commitment and performance, each task represents my own identity as a profession and my ambition
+ My main added value is my ability to commit to the individual goals of my client in their project, I am very clear about the fact that the success of my client is therefore my own success and that each project and request that I generate an ultra-satisfied client with the final product is an addiction to my professional background, which is why every time an estimate is entrusted to me, I dedicate 100% of my dedication, attention, commitment and performance, each task represents my own identity as a profession and my ambition is that this professional identity is synonymous with excellence and quality in execution.
 </div>